 When a property has been unoccupied and substantially unfurnished for 2 years or more, there is an empty homes premium which in Cheshire East means you pay double the normal amount.

-From 1 April 2020 pursuant to Section 11b of the Local Government Finance Act 1992 as amended by the Local Government Finance Act 2012 and Rating (Property in Common Occupation) and Council Tax (Empty Dwellings) Act 2018 Cheshire East Council by a resolution dated 19 December 2019 did determine that in respect of the whole of the Cheshire East area properties that have been unoccupied and substantially unfurnished for 5 years or more will be subject to a 200% premium effective from 1 April 2020.
+From 1 April 2020 Cheshire East Council determined that properties within Cheshire East that have been unoccupied and substantially unfurnished for 5 years or more will be subject to a 200% premium effective from 1 April 2020.
 The Council Tax payer will have to pay 300% of the Council Tax charge.

 Should you purchase a property that is already empty, you should check with the council the date the property first became empty and unfurnished to work out when a premium would start.